w3c/webcodecs/explainer.md

 WebCodecs will also define mechanisms for importing content from getUserMedia().

--   An **AudioTrackReader** converts an audio MediaStreamTrack into a ReadableStream of AudioFrame.
+-   An [**MediaStreamTrackProcessor**](https://w3c.github.io/mediacapture-transform/#track-processor) converts an audio/video MediaStreamTrack into a ReadableStream of AudioFrame/VideoFrame.

--   A **VideoTrackReader** converts a video MediaStreamTrack into a ReadableStream of VideoFrame.

 ## Examples
 ### Example of video rendering to Canvas for extremely low-latency streaming (e.g. cloud gaming)